Quantum computing and Litecoin: how real is the threat to Scrypt and your coins?

 What can I do today to protect my coins?

-Never reuse addresses, and use modern P2PKH or SegWit addresses.
-These publish only a hash of your public key, so an unspent coin at a fresh address keeps its public key hidden and gives Shor's algorithm nothing to attack.
-Consolidate or move coins sitting at addresses you have already spent from, since those have their public keys permanently exposed on-chain.
+Never reuse addresses, and stick to modern P2PKH or SegWit addresses.
+These publish only a hash of your public key, so an unspent coin at a fresh address keeps its public key hidden and gives Shor's nothing to attack.
+Consolidate or move any coins sitting at addresses you've already spent from, since those have their public keys permanently exposed on-chain.

 Which coins are most vulnerable?

 Coins whose public key is already on the blockchain.
-That means pay-to-pubkey (P2PK) outputs from the earliest era, where the raw key sits in the open, and any address that has been spent from and reused.
-On Bitcoin that is roughly a quarter of supply once reuse is counted, including likely-lost Satoshi-era coins; Litecoin's early outputs share the same structural exposure.
+That means pay-to-pubkey (P2PK) outputs from the earliest era, where the raw key sits in the open, plus any address that's been spent from and reused.
+On Bitcoin that's roughly a quarter of supply once reuse is counted, including likely-lost Satoshi-era coins; Litecoin's early outputs share the same structural exposure.

 When will Litecoin actually need quantum-resistant signatures?

 Credible hardware estimates put the earliest plausible threat window around 2027 to 2033, with most serious planning horizons at 15 to 25 years.
-Litecoin shares Bitcoin's codebase and has historically trialed upgrades like SegWit first, so it will likely follow Bitcoin's post-quantum work (BIP-360 for new address types, BIP-361 for migration).
-Expect a multi-year, coordinated transition rather than an emergency.
+Litecoin shares Bitcoin's codebase and has historically trialed upgrades like SegWit first, so it'll likely follow Bitcoin's post-quantum work (BIP-360 for new address types, BIP-361 for migration).
+Expect a multi-year, coordinated transition, not an emergency.

 Jarosław Wasiński